loning/universe/03_theoretical_framework.md

 3. **Mathematical Formalization Boundary**: Some concepts have not yet been completely mathematically formalized
 4. **Application Boundary**: Does not yet cover all physics and philosophy issues
 5. **Verification Boundary**: Some predictions are difficult to verify directly under current technological conditions
+6. **Universe Origin Boundary**: Why the quantum domain exists transcends the category of internal logic

 ### Philosophical Significance

 Philosophical significance of Quantum-Classical Dualism:

-1. **Universe Purposefulness**: The universe evolves towards a more efficient classicalization process, reducing overall entropy
+1. **Universe Purposefulness**: The universe evolves towards a more efficient classicalization process, optimizing quantum energy efficiency
 2. **Relationship Between Consciousness and Matter**: Consciousness and matter are unified at the information level, mutually defining
 3. **Meaning of Existence**: The meaning of observer existence is to optimize classicalization paths and elevate dimensions
 4. **Unification of Destiny and Free Will**: Destiny and free will are unified in different domains
+5. **Universe Creativity**: Quantum fluctuations are the source of universe life and classical free will
-5. **Ultimate State**: The low entropy ultimate state of the universe is the final trend predicted by the theory
+6. **Ultimate State**: The low entropy ultimate state of the universe is the final trend predicted by the theory

 $$
 |\psi\rangle_{\text{Quantum Domain}}\rightarrow\sum_{\text{Classical Domain}}(I_{\text{Classical Knowledge Maximized}}+S_{\text{Classical Entropy=0}}),\quad P\rightarrow 0^+